swe776/aifit/README.md

 `python evaluation/make_figures.py` draws the charts and tables in Chapters 4 and 5 and Appendices A and B into `docs/figures/` from the results files so a figure cannot show a different number from the evaluation it came from.
 It reads every results file so run it last.
-The Chapter 4 code pictures are in `docs/figures/code/`.

 Evaluation measures used;